-- (1) not later than the 120th day after the date of such determination, the taxpayer is ordered, by the government of the State or any political subdivision thereof in which such residence is located, to demolish or relocate such residence, and - (2) the residence has been rendered unsafe for use as a residence by reason of the disaster,
+(1) not later than the 120th day after the date of such determination, the taxpayer is ordered, by the government of the State or any political subdivision thereof in which such residence is located, to demolish or relocate such residence, and

+(2) the residence has been rendered unsafe for use as a residence by reason of the disaster,

-- (l) Treatment of certain losses in insolvent financial institutions. - (1) In general.
+- (1) Treatment of certain losses in insolvent financial institutions.

+- (1) In general.

-If-
+- If-

-- (A) as of the close of the taxable year, it can reasonably be estimated that there is a loss on a qualified individual's deposit in a qualified financial institution, and - (B) such loss is on account of the bankruptcy or insolvency of such institution, then the taxpayer may elect to treat the amount so estimated as a loss described in subsection (c)(3) incurred during the taxable year.
+(A) as of the close of the taxable year, it can reasonably be estimated that there is a loss on a qualified individual's deposit in a qualified financial institution, and then the taxpayer may elect to treat the amount so estimated as a loss described in subsection (c)(3) incurred during the taxable year.